 - Students with "fewer opportunities" can receive addtional funding

 - Students with disabilities can also receive a specific grant to cover additional costs within the framework of an Erasmus stay.

 The Erasmus programme funding generally runs for one semester.
 Stays of more than two semesters are also possible.

-Depending on the country, different offices are responsible for applying to receive BAföG while living abroad.
-They will provide you with the necessary application forms, and you will also submit your application to them.
+Depending on the country, different offices are responsible for applying for BAföG abroad.
+You can obtain the necessary application forms there.

 - External scholarshipsHide